epfldata/SimulationEngine/README.md

 For installing Scalafmt with your favorite IDE see https://scalameta.org/scalafmt/

 ### Known Issues
-- "StackOverFlow": Occassionally you may get StackOverFlowError when compiling your example.
+- "StackOverFlow": You may get StackOverFlowError in staging phase.
 Please make sure to increase your stack size before launching JVM.
 In Intellij, you can set -Xss128m (128MB Stack size) at VM configuration in the configuration settings.

 - "None.get during macro expansion": If you see the following error message when compiling your example, please check all the parameters in your lifted classes have references val or var.
 ```